 Imagine for a moment a popular product comes out that has millions of people wanting to buy it and looking up reviews for it everywhere online (one of my case studies actually had this happen).

-This causes affiliates who see this opportunity to want to promote it in masses and they’ll start scrambling to do it everywhere they can: Through Google, YouTube, blogging, ad networks like Facebook and so on.
+This causes affiliates who see this opportunity to want to promote it in masses and they’ll start scrambling to do it everywhere they can: Through Google, YouTube, blogging, ad networks like Facebook, YouTube Ads and so on.

-And this will usually result in a lot of competition coming about to promote this product, and only the elite affiliates will really be able to truly capitalize on this.
+And this will usually result in a lot of competition coming about to promote this product, thus causing the popular product and/or niche to become a very over saturated niche for lower level affiliates and only the elite affiliates will really be able to truly capitalize on this.

 Since Bing and it’s ad program is so often forgotten about, affiliates like myself can just as easy take that same popular promotion that’s trending, set up an ad to promote it and literally not worry about other affiliates finding out about it, because they simply underestimate or even forget that this network even exists.
 And that’s perfect for me 🙂